“The darkest hour always comes just before the dawn.”

 The approach recognises that some life experiences can stop you from feeling good about yourself and fulfilling your potential.
 It acknowledges that the best way to resolve your problems is to explore your feelings and thoughts is in a counselling relationship, with someone who you can trust to be on your side and see things from your point of view.
 By exploring your feelings and thoughts, together we can make sense of them and make sure they won’t bother you again.

-I also use elements of cognitive behavioural therapy (CBT) and psychodynamics, such as coping techniques, to ensure that you have the support you need in the present, and to provide you with helpful strategies in the future.
+I also use elements of cognitive behavioural therapy (CBT) and psychodynamics, such as coping techniques, to ensure you have the support you need in the present, and provide helpful strategies for the future.

 Why do you think the person-centred approach works so well?

 What should I expect at the first session?

 How long will I need to have counselling?

 What happens if I only want to have a limited number of sessions?